hungneox/hungneox.github.io/_posts/2022-02-20-fp-ts-for-the-impatient.md

 # Introduction

 This post is an express tour for impatients who want to use [fp-ts](https://gcanti.github.io/fp-ts/).
-In bri
+In this brief introduction, we don't go through the what is functionl programming as well as its advantanges/disadvantages.

 # Practical guide to fp-ts